North Branch Potomac water or watershed scenery in Maryland

 If the North Branch is too high, crowded, or access-limited, compare the lower Savage, upper Savage, or Big Gunpowder depending on travel range and target species.

+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
 Maryland trout special-area rules list North Branch Potomac catch-and-return/artificial-lure sections and other reach details.
 Verify the exact boundary before fishing.

 Barnum and Jennings Randolph tailwater

-Primary upper flow-reference reach; check dam and rule context before fishing.
+Primary upper flow-reference reach.
+Check dam and rule context before fishing.

-Westernport and Luke corridor
+Westernport and Luke area

 Lower North Branch context with different gauge value and access planning.